What are the symptoms of neurogenic claudication?

 - Risk Factors

 To expedite your treatment process and help you get back to your quality of life faster, it’s important that you identify what symptoms could be related to neurogenic claudication.
-This will help your doctor diagnose your pain and find a treatment plan before you miss out too much on your active lifestyle.
+This will help your doctor diagnose your condition and find a treatment plan before you miss out too much on your active lifestyle.
+To learn about the sensation of neurogenic claudication, along with the treatments that may be helpful in relieving your symptoms, read the following article.

 What neurogenic claudication feels like